Corpus

 Short presentation

-The TIGR corpus of spoken Italian was gathered in the Swiss cantons Ticino and Grisons in 2021-2022.
-It documents face-to-face interactions in various kinds of non-experimental settings: table conversations, food preparation, lessons and tutoring encounters, interviews, for 23.5 hours in total.
+The TIGR corpus of spoken Italian was collected in the Swiss cantons Ticino and Grisons in 2021-2022.
+It documents face-to-face interactions in various kinds of non-experimental settings: dinner and lunch table conversations, food preparation, lessons and tutoring encounters, interviews, for 23.5 hours in total.
 The interactions were recorded with two camcorders and pocket audio recorders equipped with clip-on microphones and transcribed using the ELAN editor.
 This work was completed within the realm of the InfinIta project (SNSF grant no. 192771).
-Besides the InfinIta team (Johanna Miecznikowski, Elena Battaglia and Christian Geddo), further collaborators were involved performing specific tasks: Chiara Sbordoni (fieldwork and transcription), Benedetta Scotto di Santolo (transcription) and Costanza Lucchini (transcription).
-A next phase of data processing started in 2023, aiming at depositing the TIGR corpus on the LaRS @ SWISSUbase repository to make it available to the scientific community.
-The related tasks are currently being performed by the InfinIta team and by Nina Profazi within the ShareTIGR project (USI ORD grant).
+Besides the InfinIta team (Johanna Miecznikowski, Elena Battaglia and Christian Geddo), further collaborators were involved performing specific tasks: Chiara Sbordoni (fieldwork and transcription), Benedetta Scotto di Santolo (transcription), Costanza Lucchini (transcription), Simona Kaufmann (transcription), Tommaso Barenco (transcription).
+From 2023 to 2025, the corpus data were processed and uploaded to the LaRS @ SWISSUbase repository to make TIGR available to the scientific community.
+The related tasks were performed within the ShareTIGR project (USI ORD grant) by the InfinIta team, assisted by Nina Profazi, Simona Kaufmann, Tommaso Barenco, Alessia Blum and Giadamaria Valentino.

 -